apache/flink/docs/ops/deployment/native_kubernetes.md

 ### Stop Flink Application

 When an application is stopped, all Flink cluster resources are automatically destroyed.
-As always, Jobs may stop when manually canceled or, in the case of bounded Jobs, complete.
+As always, Jobs may stop when manually cancelled or, in the case of bounded Jobs, complete.

 {% highlight bash %}
 $ ./bin/flink cancel -t kubernetes-application -Dkubernetes.cluster-id=<ClusterID> <JobID>